 And one for luck...

 34. Senior Leaders Are Not Interested in Features and Benefits

 Kimberly Rath (Chairman & Founder) - Talent Plus

-Start with building a relationship based upon trust and learn what business problems the potential client is trying to solve.
-Senior leaders are not interested in a features and benefits, they are interested in building a long-term partnership with a sales consultant and organization that can help them solve their business problems in order to accelerate growth for their organization.
+Start building a relationship based on trust and learn what business problems your potential client is trying to solve.
+Senior leaders are not interested in features and benefits.
+They are interested in building long-term partnerships with sales consultants and organizations that solve problems and accelerate growth.